"City in Mind: A Lyrical Map of the Concept of Los Angeles"

 By J. Michael Walker

 In the summer of 2011, artist J. Michael Walker was invited by the co-directors of Libros Schmibros Lending Library in Boyle Heights to create a work of art as part of a pop-up exhibition at the Hammer Museum.
-When they asked J. Michael how he would connect Libros Schmibros in Westwood with Libros Schmibros in Boyle Heights, he replied, “With a map.”
-From there, the focus turned into an illustrated map of writers who had lived in, or written about, Los Angeles.
+When they asked Walker how he would connect Libros Schmibros in Westwood with Libros Schmibros in Boyle Heights, he replied, “With a map.”
+From there, the focus turned into an illustrated map of writers who had lived in or written about Los Angeles.

 The UCLA Library acquired the map shortly after the Hammer exhibition as part of its Collecting Los Angeles initiative.
 Featuring forty-eight authors, the map complements the Library's expansive collections.
-UCLA Library Special Collections houses the papers of several featured authors, including Ray Bradbury, Raymond Chandler, Wanda Coleman, Anais Nin, and many more.
+UCLA Library Special Collections houses the papers of several featured authors, including Bradbury, Chandler, Wanda Coleman, Anais Nin, and others.